Jorres/calendar-bot/README.md

 Then, text the @calendarNoteBot (https://t.me/calendarNoteBot) and do:

-1. To add the note:
+1. To add the note (make sure you have the ";" symbol in between the date and the actual message):

 ```
 /add 27 April 2023 ; take out the trash